j4y/developerportal/pages/platforms/ios.md

 <tr><td><center>Smirk</td></center><td><center>smirk</td></center><td><center>0 - 100</td></center></tr>
 </table>

+### Expressions

 Expressions are available from within the <code>AFDXExpressions</code> class, which is accesible from the <code>expressions</code> property of the detector.
 You can explicitly turn on or off the ability to capture an emotion by setting the emotion name in the detector.
-See the example code under [establishing object properties](#step-2-establish-object-properties).

 <table border="1" style="width:100%">
 <tr><th><center>Expression</center></th><th><center>Property Name</center></th><th><center>Range</center></th></tr>